There’s no doubting that babies in sunglasses look ridiculously cute.

 Here are a few things to think about to help keep your baby’s sunglasses in place:

 - Comfort – it sounds obvious but the more comfortable the glasses, the higher the chance of your little one keeping them on.
 So it’s a good idea to try a few different ones in the store and assess your baby’s reaction to each pair.

 - Style & Shape – you might be tempted to buy a pair that matches mom or dad’s glasses, like with other accessories such as shoes.
 But bear in mind that by choosing glasses with straps or ones that wrap around your baby’s head, they will be more difficult for your child to remove.

 - Your Behavior – we all know children like to copy other adults, especially their parents.
-So if your child sees you wearing your sunglasses (and not taking them off), it increases the chances of them emulating this good behavior.
+So if your child sees you wearing your glasses (and not taking them off), it increases the chances of them emulating this good behavior.

-- Timing – if you introduce sunglasses when your baby is young (say around 6-9 months) and on a day when they’re in a good mood, it should make the process more natural compared to starting at an older age.
+- Timing – if you introduce them when your baby is young (say around 6-9 months) and on a day when they’re in a good mood, it should make the process more natural compared to starting at an older age.

 Lastly, there will be times when your little one simply refuses to wear sunglasses.

 At times like these it’s best not to worry too much and ensure they are wearing a wide brim hat, which should still offer a decent amount of protection against the sun.